SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-monitoring/collect-logs-azure-monitor.md

 ![Azure-logs.png](/img/send-data/Azure-logs.png)

 :::note
-This page has instructions for configuring a pipeline for shipping logs available from [Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-get-started) to an Event Hub, on to an Azure Function, and finally to an HTTP Source on a Hosted Collector in Sumo Logic.
+This section has instructions for configuring a pipeline for shipping logs available from [Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-get-started) to an Event Hub, on to an Azure Function, and finally to an HTTP Source on a Hosted Collector in Sumo Logic.
 Azure Monitor collects metrics and as well as logs.
 The pipeline described below is for logs, not metrics.
 :::

 ## Configure log collection